Categories: Instruction and information; Jewelry

 the opposite.
 Therefore, this is about saw-cut rings using a jeweler's saw or equivalent.

-quality control and a legitimate handmade good.
+quality control and legitimate handmade goods.

 the facts: jagged edges, stretched and deformed rings, razor splinters.
 Some nippers and shears are kinder